AnushaPB/wingen/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Create maps of genetic diversity using a sliding window approach
+Create maps of genetic diversity using a sliding window approach.

 ## Installation